mkprogigor/mkigor_BMxx80/README.md

   float gasr1;
 };
 ```
-Function => `tph_stru readTPHG(void)`<BR>
-This metod DOES NOT make measurement!
-The function only reads RAW data in one I2C request, decoding to real (compensate) value T,P,H,G and return it in structure variable.<BR>

 I used oficial Bosch datasheet bmp280, bme280, bme680.
 But datasheets have errors, I finded working code in next libs, becouse THE CODE IS THE DOCUMENTATION :-) I thanks authors for help in coding:<BR>
 https://github.com/GyverLibs/GyverBME280<BR>